The All Elusive RevOps Definition

 As an example of how these proposed definitions fall short, consider what a good response would be to the question, “what is hockey?”
 The correct response is not “scoring goals.”
 Scoring goals is the ultimate objective; scoring goals is what hockey done well looks like.

 “Scoring goals” does not explain, in any way, what hockey actually is to someone completely unfamiliar with the sport.
-In a similar fashion, proclaiming RevOps as “the unifying of your internal operations” (or something similar to that) does not actually convey the meaning of the term, but rather a desired outcome.
+In a similar fashion, proclaiming RevOps as 'the unifying of your internal operations' reduces it to a vague RevOps function rather than a defined discipline.

 Clearly, a good RevOps meaning is hard to come by.